 -2-3 tbsp whole grain mustard (Get it here)

 -3-4 tbsp of hummus

 -3 tbsp of plain yogurt

 -A fistful of Thai basil and Chives in a 2:1 ratio, chopped finely to equal about 3-4 tbsp

 1.)
-Dump all ingredients in a bowl.
+Combine all of the ingredients in a bowl.
 Mix to combine.
 Sample and season to taste.